xpple/SeedMapper/README.md

 3. Download SeedMapper from the [releases page](https://modrinth.com/mod/seedmapper/versions/) and move it to your mods folder.

 ## IMPORTANT
-You need to have Java 23 installed to use this mod.
-I recommend to get Java 23 from [adoptium.net](https://adoptium.net/temurin/releases/?version=23).
+You need to have at least Java 23 installed to use this mod.
+I recommend to get Java 23 (or higher) from [adoptium.net](https://adoptium.net/temurin/releases/?version=23).
 Next, configure your Minecraft launcher to use this release of Java.

 - Vanilla launcher: Go to `Installations` -> `Edit` -> `More options` -> `Java executable`.
 - MultiMC: Go to `Edit Instance` -> `Settings` -> `Java` -> `Java Installation`.
 - PrismLauncher: Go to `Settings` -> `Java` -> `Java Runtime` -> `Auto-Detect...`.
-  - Do not forget to enable "Skip Java compatibility checks".
+- Modrinth App: Go to `Instance settings` -> `Java and memory` -> `Custom Java installation` -> `Browse`

+Sometimes it may be necessary to click the option for skipping the Java compatibility check.

+If you are on Windows, make sure to select `javaw.exe`, not `java.exe`.

 If you run into issues, contact your launcher's support.